breadoliveoilsalt/birch-book-search/README.md

 4. Clean up folder structure and file names for better organization and navigation.
 For example, move action creators and thunk to new `/actions` folder.
 Implement `actionTypes` file in `/actions` for keeping track of the app's actions.
 Create folder `/models` for models, create folder `/builders` for object builders (as part of implementing builder pattern, described below), and create folder `/api` to hold classes responsible for making API requests.
 Remove redundancies in file names where a folder name makes it clear what the file contains.
 For example, remove 'reducer' from the names of files that are in the `/reducers` folder (except for `rootReducer`, since research seems indicate this is standard).
 Remove 'model' from the file name for the `Book` model, which is now just `book.js` under the `/models` folder.
 Remove 'class' from the file name for the `FetchRequest` class, which is now just `fetchRequest.js` under the `/api` folder.

 5. Attempt to make previous `FetchRequest` class extendable to different APIs in the future by separating it from the functions and properties needed to make a request to the Google Books API.
-That is, move the functions and properties relevant to a Google Books API request to a new class, `GoogleBooksAPIRequest`, and specify it as a sub-class of the FetchRequest class.
+That is, move the functions and properties relevant to a Google Books API request to a new class, `GoogleBooksAPIRequest`, which is a sub-class of the `FetchRequest` class.
 An instance of the `FetchRequest` class now has only the fetching functionality and a `searchTerms` property, and ideally `FetchRequest` could be extended to other sub-classes making different API requests in the future.
 The `FetchRequest` and `GoogleBooksAPIRequest` classes are now under the new `/api` folder.

 6. Chew on the prior version of `#getBookRecords` thunk, which previously had responsibility for (1) triggering an API request, (2) funneling the returned data through a model to create instances, and then (3) dispatching the instances to the Redux store.
 Decide that (2) is out of place -- there's no need for the thunk to know *what* it is dispatching -- and the thunk should only have responsibility for (1) and (3).
 Refactor the thunk accordingly.
 But...